sensel/morph-docs/README.md

 If you find an error or improvement, feel free to [log an issue](https://github.com/sensel/morph-docs/issues).
 Even better, you can clone, correct, and [make a pull-request](https://github.com/sensel/morph-docs/pulls) on this repo.

+If you are not familiar with formatting text in "markdown", [here is a good cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## What's In This Repo

 * __docs__ - markdown files and images that make the documentation